FlaSpaceInst/ezrassor_sim_description/docs/README.md

   ros2 launch ezrassor_sim_description spawn_ezrassor.py [argument:=value]

 optional arguments:
-  x             [lowercase] float value representing the spawn value for the robot along the x axis in Gazebo (default 0.0) y             [lowercase] float value representing the spawn value for the robot along the y axis in Gazebo (default 0.0) z             [lowercase] float value representing the spawn value for the robot along the z axis in Gazebo (default 0.0) R             [UPPERCASE] float value representing the spawn roll degree for the robot in Gazebo (default 0.0) P             [UPPERCASE] float value representing the spawn pitch degree for the robot in Gazebo (default 0.0) Y             [UPPERCASE] float value representing the spawn yaw degree for the robot in Gazebo (default 0.0) robot_name    string value for the unique name of the robot, used for topic name and namespace (default ezrassor) model         string value for the full path of the robot xacro file (default ezrassor_sim_description/urdf/ezrassor.xacro)
+  x             [lowercase] float value representing the spawn value for the robot along the x axis in Gazebo (default: 0.0) y             [lowercase] float value representing the spawn value for the robot along the y axis in Gazebo (default: 0.0) z             [lowercase] float value representing the spawn value for the robot along the z axis in Gazebo (default: 0.0) R             [UPPERCASE] float value representing the spawn roll degree for the robot in Gazebo (default: 0.0) P             [UPPERCASE] float value representing the spawn pitch degree for the robot in Gazebo (default: 0.0) Y             [UPPERCASE] float value representing the spawn yaw degree for the robot in Gazebo (default: 0.0) robot_name    string value for the unique name of the robot, used for topic name and namespace (default: ezrassor) model         string value for the full path of the robot xacro file (default: ezrassor_sim_description/urdf/ezrassor.xacro)
 ```

 example